telerik/winforms-docs/chartview/null-values-support-.md

 >Empty values for pie chart are unsupported as well.
 Pie slices should always make up to 360 degrees when combined.
 >

+>caution In VB.NET one should be careful when using the *nullable* value types.
+Unless the object is not explicitly set as *nullable* its value will be implicitly cast to the default value for the data type.
+>

 # See Also

 * [Series Types]({%slug winforms/chartview-/series-types%})